ojadeyemi/northscore-mcp/docs/deploy.md

 # Deploy

-This document explains how to deploy the NorthScore MCP server.
+This document explains how to deploy the Northscore MCP server.

 ## Deploy your app